 Nature is the center of attention in this part of Maui, and Makawao hosts several Maui attractions which showcase the natural beauty of the island.
 Ziplining, farms, and nature trails can all be found in Makawao.
 Although we didn't have time to try any, rest assured they'll all be on my next must see Maui list.

 When leaving Makawao be sure to stop at the Pukalani Foodland (mmmm Foodland poke) on your way back to your lodgings!

 I know I may ruffle some feathers here, but Ka'anapali seemed banal.
 Apart from the sparkling resorts and pristine golf course, it didn't have much character.
 The beaches are supposedly spectacular, but we didn't want to stick around long enough to find out!

 Known for the manicured lawns and campy bungalows of the Ritz-Carlton Kapalua resort, this area also seemed to lack any real charm or character.
 It seemed like a great place to stay if you want schedules to follow and an abundance of activities, provided that you have the dough to spend.
 We did stop by the Honolua Store for some tasty spam masubi after our drive along the Kahekili Hwy, but we promptly left once the last bite was gone.

 As you can tell, we only scratched the surface of must see Maui during our 4-day stay.
-Like I said in a previous post, we didn't have the time to drive the Hana Hwy in search of tide pools and rainbow trees, but maybe next time.
+We didn't have the time to drive the Hana Hwy in search of tide pools and rainbow trees, but we found killer views on the Kahekili Hwy.
 I'm looking forward to returning in the future to add to my must see Maui list 🙂

 Have you been to Maui?
 What was your experience like?
 I'd love to hear all about it!
 Be sure to comment below!